xing-hu/xing-hu.github.io/index.md

 #  Xing Hu

-You can use the [editor on GitHub](https://github.com/huxingfree/xing-hu.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## Education

 - 09/2015~07/2020 (expected), Peking University, PhD student in computer science under the supervision of Prof.Zhi Jin and Prof.Ge Li.